Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/spacerblast.rst

 Checking flanking sequence for PAM
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can also retrieve just the hits that have an adjacent PAM sequence.
-For example, to check for the *Pseudomonas aeruginosa* type I-F PAM, GG, which occurs 5' (or upstream) of the protospacer:
+For example, to check for the *Pseudomonas aeruginosa* type I-F PAM, CC, which occurs 5' (or upstream) of the protospacer:

 .. code-block:: shell

-	cctk spacerblast -d <blastdb path> -s <query sequence file> -P GG -l up
+	cctk spacerblast -d <blastdb path> -s <query sequence file> -P CC -l up

 You can specify your PAM in this way using any characters in the `IUPAC nucleotide alphabet <https://www.bioinformatics.org/sms/iupac.html>`_.